TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 File imports
 ============

-..  deprecated:: 13.4
+..  versionchanged:: 14.0
-    The old school :typoscript:`<INCLUDE_TYPOSCRIPT:` syntax has been deprecated and will be removed with TYPO3 v14.0.
-See :ref:`typoscript-syntax-includes-migration`.
+    The old school :typoscript:`<INCLUDE_TYPOSCRIPT:` syntax has been deprecated with version 13.4 and was removed with TYPO3 v14.0.
+    See :ref:`t3coreapi/13:typoscript-syntax-includes-migration`.

 To structure and reuse single TypoScript snippets and not stuffing everything into one file or record, the syntax allows loading TypoScript content from sub files.